 LEARNING AND TEACHING METHODS

 Each module of study is assessed by coursework assignments or end-of-module examinations or both.
 All modules have some elements of practical work, the majority of which require the use of computer systems.

-The individual project may be initiated by the School of Computing, Engineering and Information Sciences, the student, or an external client and consists of an end product and a report explaining and evaluating the project process.
+The individual project may be initiated by the University, the student, or an external client and consists of an end product and a report explaining and evaluating the project process.